exp-table/pigeon/README.md

 hyperlaneHelper.helpWithEstimates(L1_HLMailbox, L1_DOMAIN, L2_FORK_ID, logs);
 ```

 To display estimations, be sure to run the `npm install` and `npm run compile` commands from the [utils/scripts directory](./utils/scripts) before running your tests.
-Then run tests with the `--ffi` flag and `ENABLE_ESTIMATES` env variable set to true.
+Then run tests with the `--ffi` flag and `ENABLE_ESTIMATES` env variable set to `true`.

-**Gas estimation** is the gas costs require in native tokens to pay for the message delivery.
+**Gas estimation** is the gas costs required in native tokens to pay for the message delivery.

 ## Protocols support